Maing Sound with the Arduino

 With just a bit of extra hardware, your Arduino or other microcontroller can play pre-recorded sounds -- tunes to help wake you up, sirens to warn you of impending danger, bleeps, bloops, and chirps to talk to you in some fanciful Droidian dialect only you (and your robot) know.

 Recorded sound is stored in memory, typically on external flash memory like an SD or µSD card.
 Your microcontroller reads the sound data from the card, and processes it through an amplifier and speaker.
-Popular sound-making hardware for the Arduino include the Wave Shield from Adafruit and the MP3 Player Shield from SparkFun.
+Popular sound-making hardware for the Arduino include the Wave Shield and Music Maker MP3 Shield from Adafruit.

 Many other microcontrollers, like the Parallax Propeller, can use these and similar hardware; the Propeller Board of Education can handle standard WAV audio files directly.
 Except for an external amp and speaker, no extra hardware is required.